 In other instances, authors may have expressly provided permission for republication of their copyrighted materials through rights grants such as Creative Commons licenses.
 A Creative Commons license allows you to make certain specified uses of a copyrighted work without asking for prior permission.
 The license, itself, will identify the terms of what uses can be made, and what attributions must be provided.

 If you do not currently have permission from the rights holder but would like to obtain a license or permission, you can send the copyright holder a written request to post content.
-The University of Michigan has sample request letters on its Requesting Permission page.
+The University of Michigan has a Sample Permission Letter for requesting to distribute copies in a course.
 Commercial services like the Copyright Clearance Center can also assist with obtaining licenses for a fee, which may be helpful in instances in which it is difficult to determine who the rights holder is.

 2. Is the material in the public domain?

 Just because material is online does not mean it is in the "public domain."
 Public domain refers to works for which copyright protections have expired, or that were ineligible for copyright protection from the start.
 Public domain works can be posted to course sites without permission or paying royalties.

 To determine whether a work has entered the public domain due to expiration of copyright: